Mike1514/Mike1514/README.md

 - 👋 Hi, I’m @Mike1514
-- 👀 I’m interested in C#, .Net, Python
+- 👀 I’m interested in web development (.Net)
-- 🌱 I’m currently learning C#
 - 📫 How to reach me: tg @mishalesiuk1

 <!---